biemster/rpi4_alpine_netboot/README.md

 ### Prerequisities
 Three variables need to be set at the top of the script:

 `VERSION` and `RELEASE`: the Alpine Linux version and dot release to be installed.
+(Only works for v3.12.0 at this moment, due to hardcoded packages in step 2.
+Will be fixed soon)

 `TFTP_IP`: the IP address of the TFTP server (if you use the included script, this is the address of the machine you're currently on).